Remains recovered from vehicle submerged in Ohio River for nearly 2 decades identified - NewsBreak

 DEARBORN COUNTY, Ind. — Officials have positively identified human remains recovered from a vehicle submerged in the Ohio River for nearly two decades.

 Dearborn County Coroner Cameron McCreary confirmed the remains belong to Stephanie Van Nguyen who went missing in 2002.
-Nguyen and her two children, Kristina, age 4, and John, age 3, were last seen in her 1997 Nissan Pathfinder.Woman’s body found in Jeep at Lake Magdalene home; suspect dead by suicide, sheriff says
+Nguyen and her two children, Kristina, age 4, and John, age 3, were last seen in her 1997 Nissan Pathfinder.‘9 hours in the cold:’ New York family furious after child forgotten in daycare van

 In October 2021, the vehicle was discovered in the Ohio River near Lesko Park in Aurora, Indiana.
 Anthropologists from the University of Indianapolis recovered one bone from the vehicle and sent it to a laboratory for further investigation.